ma-compbio/SNIPER/README.md

 # Data Availability

-`.hic` files we used for training and `.mat` files of the inter-chromosomal Hi-C matrices can be found at:
+`.hic` files we used for training can be found at:

 https://cmu.box.com/s/qp2we42r7bdghimqxxbj9vhbsn4eue0c